zaxan/Eon-Community-Curation/README.md

-# Votefun
+# Eon

 How to use:

-1. Have a steem account for this, will require the private posting key.
+1. Have a HIVE account for this, will require the private posting key.
 2. Create a discordbot and get the token for it.
 3. Clone files
 4. Edit config-exmaple.json with your details then rename it to config.json.